gardener/documentation/website/documentation/guides/applications/prometheus/_index.md

 ```

 Check the running state of the pods on the Kubernetes Dashboard or by running `kubectl get pods -n <your-prometheus-namespace>`.
-In case of errors check the log files of the pod(s) in question.
+In case of errors, check the log files of the pod(s) in question.

 The text output of Helm after the deployment of Prometheus and Grafana contains very useful information, e.g. the user
 and password of the Grafana Admin user.
 The credentials are stored as secrets in the namespace `<your-prometheus-namespace>`
 and could be decoded via `kubectl get secret --namespace <my-grafana-namespace> grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`.

-## Basic functional tests
+## Basic Functional Tests
-To access the web UI of both applications use port forwarding of port 9090.
+To access the web UI of both applications, use port forwarding of port 9090.

 Setup port forwarding for port 9090: